p3isman/p3isman/README.md

 - 📫 Contact me at [my email address](mailto:pedro_eisman@hotmail.com)

 My name is Pedro and I'm from Madrid (Spain).
-I used to work as a video-editor, but found a passion in making software.
+I'm a former video-editor that found a passion in software development.
 Everything I know is self-taught.
-I knew some basic programming before, but really started investing my time on it since 2020.
-I've done online courses, watched a lot of tutorials and found answers to my problems on websites like Stack Overflow and Medium.
+I've done online courses, watched tutorials and found answers to my problems on websites like Stack Overflow and Medium.
+I also like to learn from looking at other people's repositories.
-I like building new projects and facing new problems to solve.
+I like building new projects from scratch and also facing new problems to solve in existing projects.

 ## Tech used:
 I'm constantly learning new things, but here are some of the technologies I've used.